deepsea-inria/tapopc/book/05-fork-join.markdown

 When this code runs, the two branches of the fork join are both run to completion.
 The branches may or may not run in parallel (i.e., on different cores).
-In general, the choice of whether or not any two such branches are run in parallel is chosen by the PASL runtime system.
-The join point is scheduled to run by the PASL runtime only after both branches complete.
+In general, the choice of whether or not any two such branches are run in parallel is chosen by the scheduler.
+The join point is scheduled to run by the scheduler only after both branches complete.
 Before both branches complete, the join point is effectively blocked.
-Later, we will explain in some more detail the scheduling algorithms that the PASL uses to handle such load balancing and synchronization duties.
+Later, we will explain in some more detail the scheduling algorithms that handle such load balancing and synchronization duties.

 :::::